influxdata/docs-v2/content/shared/sql-reference/join.md

 <!-- Link anchor for fully-qualified references -->
 <div id="fully-qualified-reference"></div>

-{{% note %}}
+> [!Note]
-If both sides of the join include columns with the same name, you need to use the fully-qualified reference to prevent ambiguity.
+> If both sides of the join include columns with the same name, you need to
+> use the fully-qualified reference to prevent ambiguity.
-A _fully-qualified reference_ uses dot notation to reference both the table name and the column name--for example: `table_name.column_name`
+> A _fully-qualified reference_ uses dot notation to reference both the table name
-{{% /note %}}
+> and the column name--for example: `table_name.column_name`

 ## Join types